VibhuviOiO/solr-admin-x/README.md

 ## 🌟 **Open Source Project**

-Solr Admin X is an **open source project** welcoming contributions from the community!
+UniSolr is an **open source project** welcoming contributions from the community!
 Whether you're a seasoned developer or just starting out, there are many ways to contribute.

 ### 🤝 **How to Contribute**
 - 🐛 **Report bugs** and request features